 - high-fiber foods, such as bran flakes, fiber bars, and fiber drinks

 - soy-based foods

-In general, the best diet for a person with hypothyroidism contains plenty of fruits, vegetables, filling proteins, healthy fats and a moderate amount of healthful carbohydrates.
+In general, the best diet for a person with hypothyroidism contains plenty of fruits, vegetables, filling proteins, healthy fats, and moderate amounts of healthy carbohydrates.

 Below, find a sample 1-week meal plan for an omnivorous person with hypothyroidism:

 - Lunch: A salad with grilled shrimp

 - Dinner: A black bean and vegetable stir-fry with brown rice

 - Breakfast: A fruit salad with yogurt and sliced almonds